-The risk strategy defines details of the requirements under the business strategy in relation to the strategic alignment and the individual types of risks, while at the same time taking into account the overall objectives of the business strategy and the risk appetite of Siemens Bank.
-This forms the basis on which Siemens Bank determines its guidelines for risk management and the target system for risk strategy at the Bank.
-The most important risk principle is compliance at all times with both internal capital adequacy and liquidity requirements.
-Top priority is also given to avoiding concentration risk and ensuring compliance with statutory and regulatory requirements.
-An essential element of the risk strategy implementation is to specifically identify, measure, manage, monitor and report risks that Siemens Bank has already taken on, together with any future risks that may occur.
-This is also the basis of the integrated management of risk and return targets within the framework of the integrated risk-return management.
+The risk strategy defines details of the requirements under the business strategy in relation to the strategic alignment and the individual types of risks, while at the same time taking into account the overall objectives of the business 2.2 Risk management and strategy and the risk appetite of Siemens Bank.
+This forms organization the basis on which Siemens Bank determines its guidelines for risk management and the target system for risk strategy at the Bank.
+The most important risk principle is compliance Siemens Bank has put in place a comprehensive risk-manat all times with both internal capital adequacy and liquidagement system in order to ensure that the measures ity requirements.
+Top priority is also given to avoiding conaimed at achieving the objectives in the business strategy centration risk and ensuring compliance with statutory and and risk strategy are properly implemented.
+Key comporegulatory requirements.
+An essential element of the risk nents of the risk management system include the internal strategy implementation is to specifically identify, measure, capital adequacy concept, liquidity risk management and manage, monitor and report risks that Siemens Bank has the implementation of an efficient internal control system. already taken on, together with any future risks that may occur.
+This is also the basis of the integrated management of risk and return targets within the framework of the inte-2.2.1 Organizational structure grated risk-return management.